dCode0/calculator-app/README.md

 # Calculator App

-A simple calculator with React Native and Typescript
+A multi-functional application with React Native and Typescript

 ## Requirements